-- 1. Construction-My model rockets will be made of lightweight materials such as paper, wood, rubber, and plastic, without any metal as structural parts - Engines-I will use only pre-loaded factory-made NAR Certified model rocket engines in the manner recommended by the manufacturer I will not alter or dismantle model rocket engines or their in- - recommended by the manufacturer I will not alter or dismantle model rocket engines or their in-gredients in any way or attempt to reload these engines.
+- Construction-My model rockets will be made of lightweight materials such as paper, wood, rubber, and plastic, without any metal as structural parts.

+Engines-I will use only pre-loaded factory-made NAR Certified model rocket engines in the manner recommended by the manufacturer.
+I will not alter or dismantle model rocket engines or their ingredients in any way or attempt to reload these engines.